Charles Martinet: Career

+Voice acting in the Mario franchise

-Martinet earned the job as Mario's voice at Nintendo when one day in 1991, he was on the beach and received a call from a friend who told him that there was going to be an audition at a trade show in which auditioneers "talk to people as a plumber".
+Martinet earned the job as Mario's voice at Nintendo when, in 1991, he was on the beach and received a call from a friend who told him that there was going to be an audition at a trade show in which auditioners "talk to people as a plumber".
 He went to the audition at the last minute as the casting directors were already putting away their equipment.
-Charles Martinet walked in and asked, "Can I please read for this?".
-The directors let him audition and told him, "You're an Italian plumber from Brooklyn".
+Martinet walked in and asked, "Can I please read for this?"
+The directors let him and gave the description of "an Italian plumber from Brooklyn".
 At first Martinet planned to talk like a stereotypical Italian American with a deep, raspy voice.
 He then thought to himself that it would be too harsh for children to hear, so he made it more soft-hearted and friendly, resulting in what Mario's voice is today.
 Martinet has also stated that he kept on talking with his Mario voice until the audition tape ran out.
-He says that Gremio from William Shakespeare's The Taming of the Shrew was an inspiration for his portrayal of Mario.
+(Note: Attributed to multiple references:) He says that Gremio from William Shakespeare's The Taming of the Shrew was an inspiration for his portrayal of Mario.

-Working for Nintendo since 1991, Martinet started voicing Mario at video game trade shows in which attendees would walk up to a TV screen displaying a 3-D Mario head that was designed to move around the screen and hold full conversations with them.
+Working for Nintendo since 1991, Martinet started voicing Mario at video game trade shows in which attendees would walk up to a television screen displaying a 3D Mario head, which was designed to move around the screen and hold full conversations with them.
 This system was called Mario in Real-Time or MIRT and was developed by Pasadena based SimGraphics.
-Martinet could see the attendees by means of a hidden camera setup, and a facial motion capture rig recorded his mouth movements to synchronize Martinet's mouth movement with the on-screen Mario mouth movement.
+(Note: Attributed to multiple references:) Martinet could see the attendees by means of a hidden camera setup, and a facial motion capture rig recorded his mouth movements to synchronize Martinet's mouth movement with the on-screen Mario mouth movement.
 This digital puppetry, with Martinet's comic performance, was a novelty at the time.

 Martinet's first video game appearance as Mario was in the 1994 CD version of Mario Teaches Typing and formally debuted in the 1995 release of Mario's Game Gallery, where he spoke full dialogue as Mario for extended periods of time to the player.